mmenestret/jdegoes.github.io/_posts/2019-04-18-zio-cats-effect.md

 val bigTrouble = interruptedFiber.join
 {% endhighlight %}

-When `bigTrouble` is so composed into another effect, the effect becomes non-terminating&mdash;neither finalizers installed with `guarantee` nor cleanup effects installed with `bracket` will be executed, leading to _resource leaks_ and _skipped_ finalization.
+When `bigTrouble` is so composed into another effect, the effect becomes _non-terminating_&mdash;neither finalizers installed with `guarantee` nor cleanup effects installed with `bracket` will be executed, leading to _resource leaks_ and _skipped_ finalization.

 For example, the finalizer in the following code will never begin execution: